openshift-labs/learn-katacoda/servicemesh/2-deploy-microservices/4deploy-preference.md

 `customer => 503 preference => I/O error on GET request for "http://recommendation:8080": recommendation; nested exception is java.net.UnknownHostException: recommendation`

-This concludes the deployment of `preference` microservice.
+This concludes the deployment of the `preference` microservice.